 A blood glucose meter is a small device that measures the concentration of glucose in your blood.
-It can be useful for detecting high blood sugar (hyperglycaemia) or low blood sugar (hypoglycaemia).
+It can be useful for detecting high blood glucose (hyperglycaemia) or low blood glucose (hypoglycaemia).

 If blood glucose monitoring is recommended, you should be trained in how to use a blood glucose meter and what you should do if the reading is too high or too low.